-- To receive and adopt the Financial Statements of the Company for the year ended 31st December 2021, together with the reports of Directors and the external Auditors; - To authorize the Directors to fix the remuneration of the external Auditors. - To fix the remuneration of the Board of Directors. - AOB
+- To receive and adopt the Financial Statements of the Company for the year ended 31st December 2022, together with the reports of Directors and the external Auditors. - To confirm the appointment of new Directors. - To fix the remuneration of the external Auditors. - To change the name of the Fund from Elite Mutual Fund PLC to First Finance Elite Mutual Fund Plc. - A.O.B.